Kalapana Collabrative Merch

-To coincide with the release of the Kalapana box set- I wanted to focus more on making collectable items.
-I initiated collaborations with three Hawaiʻ i institutions.
+To coincide with the release of the Kalapana 7” box set- I wanted to focus more on making collectable items.
+I initiated collaborations with three Hawaiʻi institutions.
+The result was a line down the street that last for hours- attracting fans, press, and the police.

 APB Skateboard